Quantum fields in teleparallel gravity: renormalization at one-loop: Teleparallel gravity

 The decomposition of the connection induces a similar decomposition on the Riemann tensor,

 where

 corresponds to the Riemann tensor of the Levi-Civita connection and

 measures the departure from general relativity's curvature due to the presence of torsion.
+Notice that Eq.~\eqref{Q tensor} can be written also in terms of the covariant derivative associated with the Levi-Civita connection $\overset{\circ}{\nabla}_{\mu}$.
+Moreover, using Eq.~\eqref{condec} for the teleparallel connection, it can be written using only such a connection.
 Since the geometrical setting of teleparallel gravity consists of a manifold with $\overset{\bullet}{R}\,\!^{\rho}_{\lambda\nu\mu}=0$, as corollary of the above we find

 This relation is the stepping stone for the equivalence between general relativity and teleparallel gravity.
 Eq.~\eqref{QR} shall also be important for the derivation of the one-loop divergences produced by matter fields in teleparallel gravity.